Sgt. Pepper's Lonely Hearts Club Band (film): Plot

-Meanwhile, villainous Mr. Mustard (Frankie Howerd) and his henchman, the Brute, drive to Heartland in their computer- and robot-equipped van, under orders from the mysterious FVB to steal the magical instruments from City Hall and distribute them among FVB and its affiliates ("Mean Mr. Mustard").
+Meanwhile, villainous Mr. Mustard and his henchman, the Brute, drive to Heartland in their computer- and robot-equipped van, under orders from the mysterious FVB to steal the magical instruments from City Hall and distribute them among FVB and its affiliates ("Mean Mr. Mustard").
 Without the instruments, Heartland quickly degenerates into a hotbed of vice and urban decay.
 Strawberry takes an early morning bus to Hollywood ("She's Leaving Home") to warn the band ("Lucy in the Sky with Diamonds"/"Oh!
 Darling").
 Mustard, who has a crush on Strawberry, follows.
-In Hollywood, the band and Strawberry steal Mustard's van and use its computer to locate the stolen instruments, recovering the cornet from the deranged, money-driven anti-aging specialist Dr. Maxwell Edison (Steve Martin) ("Maxwell's Silver Hammer"), and the tuba from mind-controlling cult leader Father Sun (Alice Cooper) ("Because").
+In Hollywood, the band and Strawberry steal Mustard's van and use its computer to locate the stolen instruments, recovering the cornet from the deranged, money-driven anti-aging specialist Dr. Maxwell Edison ("Maxwell's Silver Hammer"), and the tuba from mind-controlling cult leader Father Sun ("Because").
 Billy is knocked out in each battle, with nothing except Strawberry's love keeping him going ("Strawberry Fields Forever").
 The group easily find the bass drum, which Mr. Mustard kept for himself in the van.
-However, the computer and robots malfunction and self-destruct before they can locate the final missing instrument (the saxophone).
+However, the computer and robots malfunction and self-destruct before they can locate the final missing instrument, the saxophone.

-As Heartland continues to deteriorate, Billy and the Hendersons, with a bit of help from Dougie, manage to convince B.D. to organize a benefit concert to save the town ("Being for the Benefit of Mr. Kite!").
+As Heartland deteriorates further, Dougie and Billy and the Hendersons convince B.D. to organize a benefit concert which will save the town ("Being for the Benefit of Mr. Kite!").
 Dougie and Lucy, who have bonded over their shared love of money, plot to run off with the show's proceeds ("You Never Give Me Your Money") while Billy, Strawberry, and the Hendersons are watching Earth, Wind & Fire perform at the benefit ("Got to Get You into My Life").
 Mustard and the Brute suddenly arrive and take back the van, containing the recovered instruments and the benefit money, and also kidnap Strawberry ("When I'm Sixty-Four").
 Billy and the Hendersons see the van leave and pursue it in the town's hot air balloon.

-Mustard drives to FVB's headquarters, where the Future Villain Band (Aerosmith) plans to take over the world.
-To turn Strawberry into a "mindless groupie", FVB chains her up onstage while the band plays ("Come Together") and the lead singer (Steven Tyler) fondles her.
+Mustard drives to FVB's headquarters, where the Future Villain Band plans to take over the world.
+To turn Strawberry into a "mindless groupie", FVB chains her up onstage while the band plays ("Come Together") and the lead singer fondles her.
 Billy and the Hendersons arrive and engage FVB in hand-to-hand combat.
 The singer is thrown off the stage to his death, but so is Strawberry.